A Simple Web Server in NodeJS

 Now for some notes on the code in this little application:

-1. The first line uses the require() function to import the http module, which is another module that comes with NodeJS (and it's used to handle HTTP requests and send HTTP responses).
+1. The first line uses the require() function to import the http module, which is module that is built into NodeJS (and it's used to handle HTTP requests and send HTTP responses - we'll be talking a lot about HTTP requests and responses in the Web 3 and 4 classes).

 2. Then the createServer() method of the http module (which is an object) is invoked.
-The paramater passed in is a callback function that will be executed whenever the app receives an HTTP request.
-The createServer() method returns an object that represents our web server application.
+The parameter passed in is a callback function that will be executed whenever the app receives an HTTP request.

-3. When NodeJS invokes your callback, it will pass in two parameters, the first is an object represents the incoming HTTP request, and the second is an object that represents the HTTP response.
+3. When NodeJS invokes your callback, it will pass in two parameters, the first is an object represents the incoming HTTP request (req), and the second is an object that represents the HTTP response (res).
 We could explore these objects by console logging them - they are both packed with quite a few properties and methods.

 4. Inside the body of the callback function, we do a console log, which will appear in the terminal each time a request comes to the server.
 And then we call the write() method of the response object.
 This will send the text 'Hello World!' to the browser that made the request.